-If you have any additional requirements please give at least 10 working days notice to Admissions, e.g. if you need a BSL interpreter or other assistance or equipment.
-For some applicants it is useful to meet a disability adviser and admissions tutor during your visit, e.g. to discuss support in labs, or arrangements for assistance dogs.
-Please let Admissions know that you would like to meet a disability adviser.
+If you have any specific requirements for an upcoming applicant day or an interview, please get in touch at least 10 working days beforehand if you need a British Sign Language (BSL) interpreter, or other assistance or equipment.
+For some people it is useful to meet a Disability Adviser and admissions tutor during your visit, for example to discuss support in labs, or arrangements for assistance dogs.
+Please let our team know if you would like to meet a Disability Adviser.

-If you have a disability or SpLD be sure to respond to the attendance letter from Admissions, which asks for your medical letter or SpLD evidence for adjustments, 10 working days prior to assessment.
-The evidence must comply with the University of Surrey validation criteria.
-Letters must be a signed and dated by relevant GP or Consultant.
-SpLD assessments, must be post 16 years of age and have been completed by a registered Chartered or Practitioner Psychologist or Specialist Teacher holding a current Assessment Practising Certificate.
-The report should be less than seven years old and meet the criteria of the Higher Education SpLD Guidelines.
-The University has its own criteria for acceptance of the use of PCs in exams and extra time.
+If you have a disability or specific learning disability (SpLD), be sure to respond to the attendance letter you will receive from the Admissions team, which asks for your medical letter or SpLD evidence for adjustments at least 10 working days prior to assessment.
+The evidence must comply with the University's validation criteria.
+Medical letters must be a signed and dated by a relevant GP or consultant.
+SpLD assessments must have been completed by a registered Chartered or Practitioner Psychologist or Specialist Teacher holding a current Assessment Practising Certificate.
+The report should meet the criteria of the Higher Education SpLD Guidelines.

-We assure you that any information you give to us is treated as confidential, and will only be disclosed to University staff who need to know.
-Information will, of necessity, go beyond Additional Learning Support to faculties, the Examinations Office, and if appropriate the Accommodation Office.
-If you do not wish the Disability and Neurodiversity Service to share this information, please let us know.
+We assure you that any information you give to us is treated in confidence.
+In order to meet our responsibilities under the Equality Act, we may have to share information to ensure reasonable adjustments are implemented.
+If you do not wish Disability and Neurodiversity to share this information, please let us know.
 However, this will limit the range of support we are able to offer.

 View the Disability and Neurodiversity privacy notice (PDF).